Mobile Strategies for Digital Publishing: A Practical Guide to the Evolving Landscape

 Appsbar gallery of apps includes many book apps.
 It offers a custom-built module specifically for books and authors.
 Appsbar is free, but as one reviewer noted, “If you are on a budget and need a community app then this is probably OK, but for serious commercial use I do not think this is up to the standard of other applications.”

-From their website: “Appsme is an easy-to-use website that enables anyone to build a mobile app for their business… It’s a simple 3-step process and the app will work on iPhones, Android phones and all other phones.”
-The cost to publish on all major platforms is $40/month.
+Now owned by AppInstitute, an “App Builder for busy small business owners,” “Appsme (was) an easy-to-use website that enables anyone to build a mobile app for their business… It’s a simple 3-step process and the app will work on iPhones, Android phones and all other phones.”
+The cost to publish on all major platforms is $28 and up/month.

 Papertrell’s offering is specific to book publishing.
 From their website: “A scalable and cost effective solution for publishers to re-purpose books as apps… specifically designed to help publishers, writers and content owners to package books as interactive apps that run on multiple devices.”
 Pricing starts at $20/month.
 The company offers one-off services including design, conversion and marketing priced at between $500 and $1,000 per app.